Best Energy Tariff for Home Workers UK 2026

 What is the best tariff type for someone who works from home?

-For most home workers, a 12-month fixed-rate deal is the best option in June 2026.
-It gives budget certainty and locks in rates below the July cap.
+For most home workers, a 12-month fixed-rate deal is the best option now.
+It gives budget certainty and locks in rates below the current cap.
 If you have a smart meter and an EV or battery storage, a time-of-use tariff (like Octopus Intelligent Go) can save more - but only if you can shift the majority of your EV charging and high-draw appliances to overnight hours.

 How much more electricity does a home worker use than a commuter?